Last updated

 Price and plans

-HubSpot's sales hub is available on an annual subscription as follows.
+HubSpot's sales hub pricing becomes expensive for teams of 20-50 people on an annual subscription basis.

 5. Salesforce